Zaqatala Governorate

-The Zaqatala Governorate (Zaqatala quberniyası) was an administrative division of the short-lived Azerbaijan Democratic Republic between 1918 and 1920.
+The Zaqatala Governorate (Zaqatala quberniyası) was an administrative division of the short-lived Azerbaijan Democratic Republic from 1918 to 1920.
 The district had an overwhelming Muslim majority forming 92 percent of the population, however, was claimed by the neighbouring republics of Georgia and the Mountainous Republic of the North Caucasus (MRNC).

 Background

 Following the collapse of the Russian Empire, three states simultaneously claimed the former Zakatal Okrug: the MRNC, Azerbaijan, and Georgia.
 Established on 20 March 1917, the Zagatala District Executive Committee—which possessed practically all power in the region—prevented Georgia from establishing control over the district.
-On 26 June, taking into account the impassable mountains between the Mountain Republic and the Okrug, the Zaqatala National Council, in view of the fact that "In terms of culture, economy, lifestyle, religion, as well as industry and language, Zagatala is of the same origin with Azerbaijan" on the entry of the Zaqatala district into Azerbaijan as a province.
+On 26 June, taking into account the impassable mountains between the Mountain Republic and the Okrug, the Zaqatala National Council, as "In terms of culture, economy, lifestyle, religion, as well as industry and language, Zagatala is of the same origin with Azerbaijan" on the entry of the Zaqatala district into Azerbaijan as a province.
 On the same day, according to the official chronology, the Zaqatala governorate of the Azerbaijan was created.
 On 30 June, Zagatala district became the third governorate of Azerbaijan (after Elisavetpol and Baku) with 3,992.54 km2 of area.
 The governorate's first governor was a Sunni Kumyk known as Aliyar bek Hashimbekov.

 Despite the district's incorporation into Azerbaijan, the territorial dispute remained unresolved: According to Georgian laws, the Zaqatala district was considered an integral part of Georgia.
 From 25 October to 2 November 1919, a commission was operating to establish temporary boundaries between the Zaqatala Governorate and the Signakh uezd of Georgia.
 The parties came to an agreement to resolve all issues exclusively by peaceful means.